Lyft Accident Attorneys in Houston

 Lyft has become one of the leading rideshare companies.
 The convenience and price of a Lyft ride or hard to beat.
 Lyft has become popular with younger clientele.
 Unfortunately, your odds of being involved in a car accident in Houston are significant, whether you are with a Lyft driver or not.

-A claim involving a Lyft driver is more complicated than a typical car accident where the parties exchange insurance information.
-Insurance coverage involving a Lyft vehicle will vary depending upon the factual circumstances at the time of the crash.
+A claim involving a Lyft driver is more complicated than a typical automobile accident where the parties exchange insurance information.
+Insurance coverage involving a Lyft driver will vary depending upon the factual circumstances at the time of the crash.
 At the minimum, people injured in an accident that involved a Lyft vehicle should consult a Lyft accident attorney for an online or free consultation.

 The personal injury lawyers at Baumgartner law firm have been helping people injured in car accidents for over 35 years.
 Our track record is impeccable for fighting for the maximum compensation for our car accident clients.
 Contact us for a no-obligation consultation about your rights options and the next steps after being injured in an accident with a Lyft driver.
 Call (281) 587-1111.